UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

  * Conduct will be held to same standards as any educational venue.

 notes:
+We will be sharing the slack with the online course, so you can share thoughts with students not in this room as well for a wider variety of perspectives.

 Please use slack as much as you need!
 You can use it to share items and articles with the class, to collaborate, to discuss and ask questions and get feedback.
 However, please do behave in a professional fashion.